-475 Practical Training and Internship.
+475 Specialized Internship.
 (0-4).

-Helps students learn skills and knowledge that will have positive impact on their careers.
+The internship helps undergraduate students learn skills and knowledge that will have positive impact on their careers.
 It provides students with valuable opportunities, including the opportunity to observe and apply concepts learned in the classroom as well as the chance to "test drive" companies, industries, functions, or careers that interest them.